sajid-dsi/spring-component-framework/README.md

 spring-component-framework
 ==========================

-A new component framework based on spring, maven, which can keep your java application consistent between development and run time.
+A new component framework based on spring, maven, which can keep your java application consistent between develop time and runtime.

-Someone will has doubt about, why there is another more wheel about component/plugin framework? there is OSGi as basic plugin framework, and Spring DM server as application server even.
+Someone maybe doubt about, why there is another more wheel about component/plugin framework?
+There is OSGi framework already, and there is a Spring DM server as application server even.

-I'v tried those excellent opensource products, but I found I'm stucked in OSGi terrable complexicity, especially integrated with my familar tools, such as IDE(Intellij), repository managment(Maven).
+I'v tried to integrate those excellent opensource products in my app, but I found I'm stucked in OSGi terrable complexicity, especially integrated with my familar tools, such as IDE(Intellij), repository managment(Maven).

+I think OSGi's complexity comes from runtime dynamic ability, it's try to create a person who can cut off his leg and replace with another brand new one.

-But I know my requiments clearly, I want to my java delivery be component oriented, developer friendly, consistent.
+But I know my requiments clearly, I just want a simple clean app: I want it been component oriented, developer friendly, be consistent in anytime from any aspects.

-So I tried to write the my products as those:
+So I tried to write the my products from user perspective:

 1. Start Easily
 ----------------